Homerswood Primary School follow a new RE Scheme of work called Discovery RE.

-At Homerswood we think that it is important to encourage pupils to reflect on their own beliefs and values whilst acknowledging that others may hold beliefs different from their own.
+Children will be encouraged to reflect on their own beliefs and values whilst acknowledging that others may have beliefs different from their own.

-Where possible, we visit different places of worship or invite visitors to the school.
+Where possible we visit different places of worship and invite visitors of different faiths into school.

 Year 5 Trip to the Synagogue